mcui123/WebScrapping/README.md

 2) R code that houses majority of codes for plotting
 3) Seperate R code that houses codes for correlation studies
 4) A Power Point Slide Deck for presentation
+5) A CSV file that is the result from web scrapping